-Applicants need a minimum credit score of 600 - 650 to get a personal loan from OneMain Financial, according to multiple third-party sources.
-That means the OneMain Financial personal loan credit score requirement is in the bad-to-fair credit range.
-To put this in perspective, most other lenders require minimum credit scores that range between 585 and 700.
+Applicants need a credit score of 600 - 650 or higher to get a personal loan from OneMain Financial, according to multiple third-party sources, which say the OneMain Financial credit score requirement is in the bad-to-fair credit range.
+Officially, OneMain Financial has no minimum credit score requirement for applicants.

 Keep in mind that just having a 600 - 650 credit score is not enough to qualify you for a OneMain Financial personal loan.
 OneMain Financial will consider your entire financial profile, including things like your income, existing debts and recent credit inquiries, when deciding whether to approve you.
 It's also worth noting that some applicants might be able to get a personal loan from OneMain Financial with a slightly lower score if it's offset by other factors like an especially high income.
 But it's best to wait to apply until your score meets the threshold.